 Video: Pleural Effusion

-Patient Advocate Missy Edmunds breaks down what a pleural effusion is and what can be done about it in this week’s episode of “What Does That Really Mean?”.
+Patient Advocate Missy Miller breaks down what a pleural effusion is and what can be done about it in this week’s episode of “What Does That Really Mean?”.

 “Hi.
-I’m Missy Edmunds, a patient advocate here at The Mesothelioma Center.
+I’m Missy Miller, a patient advocate here at The Mesothelioma Center.
 Welcome to this week’s “What Does That Really Mean?”

 Today I’ll be describing the term pleural effusion.